niemopen/niem-naming-design-rules/ndr6src.md

 [[XML]](#ref) defines ID and IDREF attributes; these act as references in XML data.
 NIEM XML uses ID and IDREF as one way to reference data across data objects.

 * `structures:id` is an ID attribute.
 Its value is an identifier for the object in which it appears.
-For example, in [figure 5-4](#fig-5-4) the value `JD` is an identifer for the `nc:Person` object.
+For example, in [figure 5-4](#fig-5-4) the value `JD` is an identifier for the `nc:Person` object.
 According to the rules of XML, an ID value must be unique within the XML document.

   An ID attribute is a *fragment identifier* within the XML document.
 For example, if the message as a whole has the URI `http://example.com/MSG/`, then the object identifier `JD` is equivalent to `http://example.com/MSG/#JD`.

 * `structures:ref` is an IDREF attribute.
 An object with this attribute is a reference to the object with that identifier.
 For example, in [figure 5-4](#fig-5-4), the element `<nc:Person structures:ref="JD" xsi:nil="true"/>` is a reference to the `<nc:Person>` object that has the identifier `JD`.

   The `structures:ref` attribute has type `xs:IDREF`, so according to the rules of XML the message must contain an ID attribute with the same value.
 This means a `structures:ref` reference can only link to an object within the same message.

   Object references using `structures:ref` must not have content.
 If the object type has mandatory content, then `xsi:nil="true"` is required.

 ### 5.2.2 Object references in NIEM XML using structures:uri

 NIEM introduced support for linked data through the use of uniform resource identifiers (URIs), expressed in NIEM XML through the attribute `structures:uri`.
 In linked data, anything modeled or addressed by an information system may be called a *resource*: people, vehicles, reports, documents, relationships, ideas: anything that is talked about and modeled in an information system is a resource.
-In NIEM, the objects in a message are the resources; an object identifer is a resource identifier.
+In NIEM, the objects in a message are the resources; an object identifier is a resource identifier.

 The `structures:uri` attribute assigns an object identifier to the element in which it appears.
 All of the elements having the same identifier refer to a single object, and all of those elements provide property values for that one object.
 For example, in [figure 5-5](#fig-5-5) below, there is only one Person object in the message.
 The person located at the Pentagon is also the person associated with the US Army; that person is named "John Doe" and also has red hair.